vikejs/vike/README.md

 Regardless of the routing strategy, your pages' route are defined by Filesystem Routing, Route Strings, and Route Functions.

 You can also use a routing library such as Vue Router and React Router (in complete replacement or in combination).
-For example: [/examples/vue-router/](examples/vue-router/) and [/examples/react-router/](examples/react-router/).
+For example [/examples/vue-router/](examples/vue-router/) or [/examples/react-router/](examples/react-router/).

  - [Filesystem Routing VS Route Strings VS Route Functions](#filesystem-routing-vs-route-strings-vs-route-functions)
  - [Server-side Routing VS Client-side Routing](#server-side-routing-vs-client-side-routing)